Abhishek-raju/Dice-Game/README.md

 # Introduction

-2 Players take turns to roll a single die as many times,adding of roll results to a running total,but losing their gained score and thier turn if the roll die is 1.
+2 Players take turns to roll a single die as many times,adding of roll results to a running total but ,if roll die is 1 the they will lose their gained score and thier turn.

 # Requirements for this Game